Administration for adults

 - managing investments.

-Administrators are not allowed to make decisions about personal or health care matters, unless they have also been appointed as the adult’s guardian or as attorney for personal matters under an enduring power of attorney.
+Administrators are not allowed to make decisions about personal or health care matters, unless:

-If the adult can communicate their views and wishes administrators should take these into account when making any decisions.
+If the adult can communicate their views and wishes, administrators should take these into account when making decisions.